Ro Foege

-Romaine Henry "Ro" Foege (born September 1, 1938) was the Iowa State Representative from the 29th District, representing portions of Linn and Johnson Counties.
-He was in the Iowa House of Representatives 1996 to 2008.
-Foege was Director, Iowa Department on Aging 2010-2011.
+Romaine Henry "Ro" Foege (born September 1, 1938) is an American politician who served in the Iowa House of Representatives from 1996 to 2008, representing Iowa's 29th House of Representatives district as a member of the Democratic Party, which included representation for portions for the counties of Linn and Johnson.
+He additionally served as director of the Iowa Department on Aging from 2010 to 2011.

-He was born in George, Lyon County, Iowa.
+He was born in George, Iowa.
 He is the fourth of seven children born to Henry Foege, a Lutheran minister, and Frieda (Kruse) Foege.
 He was the first of his siblings to be born in the United States as his parents had recently returned from doing mission work for the American Lutheran Church in Papua New Guinea.
-His family moved from George to Decorah, Iowa and then to Montgomery, Alabama before moving to Dows, Wright County, Iowa in 1942 where his father was the Pastor of Vernon Lutheran Church.
+His family moved from George to Decorah, Iowa, and then to Montgomery, Alabama, before moving to Dows, Iowa, in 1942 where his father was the Pastor of Vernon Lutheran Church.
 The family moved to Pocahontas, Iowa in 1946 and he graduated from Pocahontas High School in 1956.

-At the age of 4, Foege went to live with the John H. and Ellie Janssen family of Gilmore City, Iowa due to the illness of his mother.
-This 6-month stay developed into a lifelong relationship with the Janssen family as he returned to live with the Janssen family every summer until his 17th birthday.
+At the age of 4, Foege went to live with the John H. and Ellie Janssen family of Gilmore City, Iowa, due to the illness of his mother.
+This six-month stay developed into a lifelong relationship with the Janssen family as he returned to live with the Janssen family every summer until his 17th birthday.

 He received his BA in Social Work from Wartburg College in 1960 and his MSW from the University of Iowa in 1963.
-He also studied Individual Psychology at Bowie State University (Maryland) and received a Certificate in Psychotherapy from the Alfred Adler Institute of Minnesota.
+He also studied Individual Psychology at Bowie State University in Maryland and received a Certificate in Psychotherapy from the Alfred Adler Institute of Minnesota.

 Foege was involved in a wide variety of professional and voluntary human services and community activities.
-While on the staff of Linn County Department of Human Services, he developed a foster family program and later, while working as the administrator of Catholic Charities in Cedar Rapids, he served as a consultant to the Linn County Juvenile Court.
+While on the staff of Linn County Department of Human Services, he developed a foster family program and later, while working as the administrator of Catholic Charities in Cedar Rapids, Iowa, he served as a consultant to the Linn County Juvenile Court.
 He was a founding board member of Cedar Rapids-based family and children service agencies, Four Oaks and Horizon's.
 He also served on the Marion Independent School Board and assisted in the development of Foundation II.